Algebraic cycles on Gushel-Mukai varieties: Generalities on Gushel--Mukai varieties

 where $V_5$ is a $5$-dimensional $K$-vector space, $\CGr(2,V_5) \subset \PP(K \oplus \wedge^2 V_5)$ is the cone over the Grassmannian, $W \subset K \oplus \wedge^2 V_5$ is a linear subspace of dimension~$n+5$, and $Q \subset \PP(K \oplus \wedge^2 V_5)$ is a quadric.
-We refer to the series of papers by Debarre and Kuznetsov (notably \cite{DK-GMClassification}, \cite{DK-Kyoto} and~\cite{DK-GMJacobian}) for an in-depth study of such varieties and for references to the contributions by many other people.
+We refer to the series of papers by Debarre and Kuznetsov (notably \cite{DK-GMClassification,DK-Kyoto,DK-GMJacobian}) for an in-depth study of such varieties and for references to the contributions by many other people.
 A good starting point is the overview paper~\cite{Debarre-GM}.
 We will follow the notation of these papers; here we only record some basic facts that we need later.

-Because $X$ is non-singular, it does not contain the vertex~$O$ of $\CGr(2,V_5)$ and we have a morphism $\gamma \colon X \to \Grass(2,V_5)$, which is called the Gushel map.
+Because $X$ is non-singular, it does not contain the vertex~$O$ of $\CGr(2,V_5)$, and we have a morphism $\gamma \colon X \to \Grass(2,V_5)$, which is called the Gushel map.
 The corresponding rank~$2$ subbundle of $V_5 \otimes \scrO_X$ is denoted by~$\scrU_X$ and is called the Gushel bundle on~$X$.

-GM varieties come in two flavours: with notation as above we say that $X$ is \begin{itemize}
+GM varieties come in two flavours: with notation as above, we say that $X$ is \begin{itemize}

-\item of \emph{Mukai type} if $\gamma$ is a closed embedding, which happens if and only $O \notin \PP(W)$.
-In this case, projection from~$O$ gives a realisation of~$X$ as an intersection of the Grassmannian $\Grass(2,V_5)\subset \PP(\wedge^2V_5)$ with a linear subspace and a quadric.
+\item of \emph{Mukai type} if $\gamma$ is a closed embedding, which happens if and only $O \notin \PP(W)$ (in this case, projection from~$O$ gives a realisation of~$X$ as an intersection of the Grassmannian $\Grass(2,V_5)\subset \PP(\wedge^2V_5)$ with a linear subspace and a quadric);

 \item of \emph{Gushel type} if $O \in \PP(W)$, in which case $\gamma$ is a double cover of its image, which is an $n$-dimensional linear section of $\Grass(2,V_5)$, denoted by~$M$.
 The branch divisor of this double cover $X \to M$ is an $(n-1)$-dimensional GM variety of Mukai type contained in~$M$. \end{itemize} In other papers these two types are referred to as ``ordinary'' and ``special'', respectively.
-As our work in the paper~\cite{FuMoonen-TCGMV} concerns GM varieties in characteristic~$p$ and the term ``ordinary'' has a well-established (different) meaning in algebraic geometry in characteristic~$p$, we prefer to use the above terminology.
+As our work in the paper~\cite{FuMoonen-TCGMV} concerns GM varieties in characteristic~$p>0$ and the term ``ordinary'' has a well-established (different) meaning in algebraic geometry in characteristic~$p>0$, we prefer to use the above terminology.

-Note that GM varieties of Gushel type with $\dim(X) < 6$ are specializations of GM varieties of Mukai type, and that all GM sixfolds are of Gushel type (as in this case necessarily $W = K \oplus \wedge^2 V_5$).
+Note that GM varieties of Gushel type with $\dim(X) < 6$ are specialisations of GM varieties of Mukai type and that all GM sixfolds are of Gushel type (as in this case necessarily $W = K \oplus \wedge^2 V_5$).